 …not to mention they kind of lack style.

 But when you try to buck the smartwatch trend by going with a traditional wrist watch, the choices can be a bit overwhelming to say the least.

-To prove this, I popped over to Amazon and searched “wrist watch for men”.
+To prove this, I popped over to a large online retailer and searched “wrist watch for men”.